nexy7574/conduwuit-admin-api-proxy/README.md

 ```

 Note that API requests must also then be authenticated separately, however, this means that any administrator in the
-conduwuit admin room can perform actions over the API.
+continuwuity admin room can perform actions over the API.
 You should use your own account access token to make requests
 to the API.

 Docs are then located at https://localhost:8000/docs.